 The US joined the hostilities in order to stem the "domino effect" of successive countries falling to Communism.

-Secretary-general of the Communist Party: Nguyen Phu Trong
+President: Nguyen Phu Trong

 Prime minister: Nguyen Xuan Phuc

 Nguyen Xuan Phuc was elected to the post of prime minister by parliament in April 2016, after being picked to succeed outgoing leader Nguyen Tan Dung at the Communist Party's congress in January.